-When Chris Rock’s daughter came home from school asking why she doesn’t have "good hair," the question set him on a worldwide quest to track down the answer.
+When Chris Rock’s daughter came home from school asking why she does not have "good hair," the question set him on a worldwide quest to track down the answer.
 In his latest project, titled Good Hair, opening in Atlanta Fri., Oct.
 9, Rock reveals the origins of the notion of refined hair for blacks and the lengths to which black women, and sometimes men, will go to acquire it.
 Here, Rock and co-star Nia Long discuss the Good, the bad and the funny.

 How do you think growing up in Bed-Stuy impacted your comedic sensibility growing up?